 About the Journal

-The Journal of the Oxford Graduate Theological Society (JOGTS) is a peer-reviewed journal which publishes scholarly articles in the field of theology and religion.
+The Journal of the Oxford Graduate Theological Society (JOGTS) is a student peer-reviewed journal which publishes scholarly articles in the field of theology and religion.

 Each issue divides contributions into two categories: i) those which respond to the special theme of that issue, invited in each edition's Call for Papers; ii) those which come under the general scope of the journal.
 As an affiliate of the Faculty of Theology and Religion at the University of Oxford, the scope of the journal is defined by the breadth of research undertaken by fellows and postgraduate students of the faculty.
 As such, articles address questions pertinent to the critical study of theology and religion from a variety of disciplines and methodologies, including (but not limited to): biblical studies, religious ethics, historical and systematic theology, ecclesiastical history, philosophical theology, science and religion, and the study of religion—including sociological, anthropological and psychological approaches.

 The journal also publishes critical book reviews, media reviews, and featured articles.

 By submitting to JOGTS, authors accept the terms of Open Access publication.
 JOGTS is published under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.